can you build or customize my seat pan?

-Nope.
-I do not build seat pans.
-My work begins when you send me a stock or custom made pan that is in decent shape.
-If you need a custom pan made for you, contact a local metalsmith/fabricator.
-If you're pretty handy, you might find that it's something you can do on your own.
-Some have even had seat pans made at local vocational schools.
-I work with all pans, whether they be metal, plastic, fiberglass or wood -- they just need to be in good shape.
-Good shape means minimal rust and no cracks.
+No. I do not build seat pans or modify them in any way.
+My work begins when you send me a stock or custom made motorcycle seat pan that is in decent shape.
+If you need a custom pan made for you, please contact a local metalsmith/fabricator.
+If you're handy, you might find that it's something you can do on your own.

 what information do you need in order to give me a quote?